ScrPzz/InstagramScraper/README.md

 Everyone is warmly invited to suggest changes, fixes, new functionalities, ecc.
 Just create a pull request!

+## Pre-commit stuff

+If you fancy to get your code PEP8 checked by black, pylint, and flake i provided a pre-commit .yaml config file.

 ## TODO

+### Urgent

+- Login via session ID

 - User agent rotator onboarding

 - MAC address spoofer creation

 - Geolocation spoofer onboarding

+### Secondary

 - Improve the docs